Protein Powders Explained

 Recommendations

-Milk protein isolate or egg white protein are recommended for lactose intolerant people who have difficulties digesting lactose.
-Calcium caseinate is a good choice for people who are trying to lose body fat.
-For all other people I would recommend milk protein concentrate or a mixture of milk protein concentrate with egg white protein.
-In the morning and right after your workout, a whey protein concentrate can be a smart choice because of its quick absorption.
+Milk/casein/whey protein isolate or egg white protein are recommended for lactose intolerant people who have difficulties digesting lactose.
+Casein is a good choice for people who are trying to lose body fat.
+For all other people I would recommend milk protein concentrate or a mixture of milk protein concentrate with egg white protein during the day.
+In the morning and right after your workout, a whey protein concentrate is a smart choice because of its quick absorption.
+In the evening, before going to bed, casein is a smart choice because of its slow absorption.